ami-iit/yarp-openmct/README.md

 The visualizer implementation is based on the [Open MCT](https://github.com/nasa/openmct) (Open Mission Control Technologies), open source, next-generation mission control framework for the visualization of data on desktop and mobile devices.
 It is developed at NASA's Ames Research Center, and is being used by NASA for data analysis of spacecraft missions, as well as planning and operation of experimental rover systems.

-The Control Console provides an interface to:
+In addition, the **Yarp-OpenMCT** tool provides a Control Console implementing a web interface to two RPC Yarp devides:
 - The FT sensors calibrator from the **wholeBodyDynamics** RPC device in the `whole-body-estimators` repository, via the respective RPC port `/wholeBodyDynamics/rpc`
 - The walking coordinator (`WalkingModule`) RPC device, via the respective RPC port `/walking-coordinator/rpc`.

-The GUI displays a series of buttons which trigger the same commands usually sent through the RPC interface running on a terminal.
+The Control Console GUI displays a series of buttons which trigger the same commands usually sent through the RPC interface running on a terminal.
-The commands are implemented with the most common settable options.
+These commands are implemented with the most common options, which can be set through editable text input forms.

 ## [Example](#top)